-Any retailer that is required to collect sales tax, as discussed in Part 4: Retailers Who Must Collect Tax, must apply for and obtain a sales tax license prior to making any sales.
+Any retailer that is required to collect sales tax, as discussed in Part 4 of this publication, must apply for and obtain a sales tax license prior to making any sales.
 Licenses are non-transferable.
 Anyone who starts a new retail business or purchases an existing retail business must apply for and obtain a new sales tax license.
 A retailer is not required to obtain a license if the retailer is engaged exclusively in the business of selling commodities that are exempt from all otherwise applicable state and state-administered local sales taxes.